enjoy funerals? If not, then this is the guide

 particular episode sent the

-wrong message to kids. - I’ve always wondered: Can only humans be ghosts, or do
+- I’ve always wondered: Can only humans be ghosts, or do

 other species become ghosts as well?
 Where’s the cutoff?
 I’ve heard of